 John Wade.
 We entered into an employment agreement with Mr. Wade in October 2008 and amended the agreement, effective January 1, 2009, pursuant to which he serves as our Executive Vice President and General Manager of Business Aviation Services.
 The employment agreement set Mr. Wade's annual base salary at \$190,000, which salary shall be reviewed at least annually.
 Mr. Wade's salary shall not be reduced by more than 10% of his then-current base salary unless as part of an overall compensation reduction at the Company that impacts the salaries of all executives.
 The employment agreement specifies that Mr. Wade is eligible for an annual bonus with a target of 30% of base salary, with the amount of such bonus to be determined by the Chief Executive Officer and subject to the approval of the board of directors.
-The employment agreement also provides for a grant to Mr. Wade of profit units under the terms set forth in the AC Management LLC Plan.
-1/16th of the units vest upon grant, with the balance vesting in fifteen equal quarterly installments beginning on February 10, 2009 and ending on November 10, 2012.
-Such units are subject to full acceleration upon a change in control.
-Mr. Wade's employment agreement provides that he is eligible to participate in all normal company benefits, including the Company's 401(k), retirement, medical, dental and life and disability insurance plans and programs in accordance with the terms of such arrangements.
+Mr. Wade's employment agreement provides that he is eligible to participate in all normal Company benefits, including the Company's 401(k), retirement, medical, dental and life and disability insurance plans and programs in accordance with the terms of such arrangements.

 Mr. Wade's employment is for no specific term and either the Company or Mr. Wade may terminate Mr. Wade's employment at any time, with or without cause.
 If Mr. Wade's employment is terminated by the Company without cause, Mr. Wade will be entitled to (i) continuation of his base salary for six months following his termination, (ii) reimbursement for COBRA premiums due to maintain substantially equivalent health insurance coverage for six months following his termination, (iii) payment of any earned but unpaid salary and accrued but unused paid time off, (iv) payment of any business expenses incurred but not reimbursed, and (v) payment of an award under the annual bonus program that has been approved by the Chief Executive Officer and the Company's board of directors, but not paid prior to termination.
 The payment of (i) and (ii) above shall be contingent on Mr. Wade executing a separation agreement containing a general release of all claims against the Company.
 Mr. Wade is subject to non-competition and non-solicitation covenants for six months after leaving the employment of the Company.
+Mr. Wade's employment agreement was amended in April 2015 to increase his severance and to extend his non-competition and non-solicitation covenants to one year.